What is a Recruitment drive?

 10. Review your hiring process on a regular basis

-There is no such thing as a foolproof hiring process.
+There is no such thing as a foolproof job drive process.
 Every hiring process has some flaws that must be fixed or changed from time to time in order to make the process more efficient.
 This is especially true during mass hiring campaigns.